Duties and Responsibilities

 Typical Day for a Dental Hygienist

 Most dental hygienists work in clinical practices.
 A hygienist may handle several patients in an eight-hour day.
 In a week, a dental hygienist may work for 3-4 days.
 A dental hygienist may work in more than one office, depending on preference.
 Other than working closely with dental assistants and dentists, dental hygienists may work closely with other health professionals.
-Dental hygienists wear protective clothing, including facemasks, gloves, and safety glasses to avoid contracting infections.
+Dental hygienists wear Personal Protective Equipment (PPE), including face masks, gloves, and safety glasses to avoid contracting infections.
 Dental hygienists are qualified and always prepared to respond to dental emergencies.

 Dental hygienist salaries are very competitive despite the fact that the professionals enjoy flexible working schedules.
-The salary may range from $50,000 per year depending on qualifications and the level of experience.
-Dental hygienists may enjoy additional benefits including retirement contributions, vacation, and sick leaves.
+The average Dental Hygienist salary in 2019 was $80,500 per year, and can vary depending on qualifications and the level of experience.
+Dental hygienists may enjoy additional benefits including retirement contributions, vacation, and sick leave.
 These benefits may vary depending on the employer.

-Dental hygienists must have practicing licenses in the states in which they practice.
-Normally, the licensing requirements may vary from one state to the other.
+Dental hygienists must have practicing licenses in the provinces in which they practice.
+Normally, the licensing requirements can vary from one province to the other.
 To get a license, you must graduate from an accredited dental hygiene program.
 For licensing, you also have to pass examinations, including the national written board examination.
 You also have to pass a state or a regional clinical board examination.
 Upon licensing, a dental hygienist gains a Registered Dental Hygienist Credential.

 Dental hygienists enjoy a wide range of career advantages, including personal satisfaction.
 The experts derive satisfaction from providing valuable healthcare while building lasting relationships with patients.
 Due to their education and training, dental hygienists enjoy prestige in society.
 Flexibility is also a career advantage enjoyed by dental hygienists; they can choose to work on a full time or part-time basis.

-Apparently, a career in dental hygiene has a wide range of benefits to offer.
+A career in dental hygiene definitely has a wide range of benefits to offer.